Stav-Nof/The-Maze-of-Waze-part3/README.md

 interface of the window, selecting levels, adding robots, select manual or automatic mode and starting the game from the server.

 - Window- A class represents the graphical user interface.

+- KML_Logger- This class allows you to export the graph, Pikachus and the pokeballs to a KML file.
+When you open the file, you will see the game moves on a map in Google Earth.

 Writing this class We used These links: https://docs.oracle.com/javase/tutorial/uiswing/components/dialog.html,